cirius-nix/cirius-nix/Readme.md

   - [ ] Use .... as `hover` provider.
 - [ ] NixVim: Build testing, debugging adapters.
 - [ ] NixVim: Update layout to adapt with `Snowfall` structure.
+- [ ] NixVim: Migrate keybinding declarations to new `which-key` behavior.

 ## Intro